GARINKO GO Ⅲ Icebreaker Ticket

 What to expect

-[GARINKO GO Ⅲ Icebreaker] Two large propellers at the bow of the ship rumble forward through the drift ice, providing a thrilling cruise experience.
-Even on the ship, you can feel the sound and vibration of the ice being broken, and the crushed ice floats up from the side of the hull.
-One of its charms is observing drift ice up close.
-This is a representative sight of Hokkaido in winter.
-Experience the mysterious drift ice spectacle!
-Feel the magnificence of the drift ice in the Sea of Okhotsk at the northernmost tip of Japan, and you may even encounter resting white-tailed eagles, Steller’s sea eagles, and adorable seals.
+[GARINKO GO Ⅲ Icebreaker] The two large propellers at the bow of the ship rumble forward through the drift ice, providing a thrilling cruise experience.
+Even on board, you can feel the sound and vibration of the ice being broken, and the crushed ice floats up from the side of the hull.
+One of its appeals is the ability to observe the drift ice up close.
+This is a representative sight of winter in Hokkaido, experience the mysterious drift ice spectacle!
+Feel the grandeur of the drift ice in the Sea of Okhotsk, the northernmost part of Japan, and you may even encounter white-tailed eagles, Steller’s sea eagles, and adorable seals resting.
 You can take a cruise to admire the sunset sinking into the mountains from the sea.
-The red霞 reflects the sky, the ocean, and the drift ice zone, bringing a relaxing and wonderful experience.
-The twilight hours are not to be missed!
-The beautiful scenery of that day and that time may only be seen once. *Please note that you may not be able to see the sunset in bad weather.
+The red glow reflects on the sky, the ocean, and the drift ice zone, bringing a leisurely and wonderful experience.
+The twilight hour is not to be missed!
+The beautiful scenery of that day and time may only be seen once. *Please note that you may not be able to see the sunset in bad weather.

-This ship can carry 235 passengers.
+This ship can accommodate 235 passengers.
 The drift ice viewing room at the rear of the ship can accommodate 42 people, the passenger room on the bridge deck can accommodate 59 people, and the passenger room on the upper deck offers 134 seats, allowing more passengers to enter the magnificent world of drift ice.
-The first floor guest room has sofa-style seating, and because it is close to the sea, you can see the drift ice up close.
+The first-floor guest room has sofa-type seats, and because it is close to the sea surface, you can observe the drift ice from a closer distance.
 Compared to the second and third floors, there is less shaking here, and there are tables.
-There are also separate restrooms for men and women on the first floor.
-The second floor guest room has a barrier-free design, with spacious seating arrangements to facilitate wheelchair users.
-Restrooms also offer barrier-free facilities.
-In addition, there is an in-store shop on the second floor selling various souvenirs, where you can pick out travel souvenirs (winter only).
-The third floor guest room has seats facing the windows, which is a great feature that allows you to sit back and enjoy the drift ice.
+There are also separate men’s and women’s restrooms on the first floor.
+The second-floor guest room has a barrier-free design, and the seats are spacious, making it easy for wheelchair users to pass through.
+The restrooms also provide barrier-free facilities.
+In addition, there is an in-ship store on the second floor selling various souvenirs, where you can pick up travel souvenirs (winter only).
+The third-floor guest room has seats facing the windows, allowing you to sit back and easily enjoy the drift ice, which is one of its main features.

 Good to know

-- Boarding Procedures [Ticket Exchange] (Starts 1 hour before departure and ends 30 minutes before departure.)
-At the ticket counter, reservations will be checked based on the representative's name.
-All passengers in the reservation must complete this procedure when exchanging tickets.
-After the procedure is completed, boarding passes with QR codes will be issued to guests.
+- Boarding Procedure [Ticket Exchange] (Starts 1 hour before departure and ends 30 minutes before departure.)
+At the ticket counter, reservations will be verified based on the representative's name.
+All reserved passengers must complete this procedure when exchanging tickets.
+After completing the procedure, passengers will be issued a boarding pass with a QR code.

 - [Boarding] (Boarding is scheduled to begin 15 minutes before departure.)
-Please prepare your boarding pass with the QR code and line up for boarding.
+Please prepare your boarding pass with the QR code and line up to board.
 When boarding, please touch the QR code to the terminal at the gate and proceed.
-(All passengers in the reservation are also required to bring a QR code.)
+(All reserved passengers are also required to bring the QR code.)

-- Please understand that it may not be possible to view the sunset in bad weather.
+- Please note that you may not be able to see the sunset in bad weather.

-- We kindly ask our guests to make their own way to the facility.
+- We kindly ask that guests make their own way to the facility.
 Thank you for your understanding and cooperation.